kelly-mcdougall/validator-/README.md

         <rule context="/article/front/journal-meta">
             <assert
                 test="
-                (count(issn) = 1 and /article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres' or journal-id = 'tacl'])
+                (count(issn) = 1 and /article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres' or journal-id = 'tacl'  or journal-id = 'dint'])
                     or
                     (count(issn) = 2 and not(/article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres' or journal-id = 'tacl']))